Monstar-twada/monstarlab-gitrules/README.md

 ### Hotfix Branches

 A hotfix branch comes from the need to act immediately upon an undesired state of a live production version.
 Additionally, because of the urgency, a hotfix is not required to be be pushed during a scheduled deployment.
-Due to these requirements, a hotfix branch is always branched from a tagged `stable` branch.
+Due to these requirements, a hotfix branch is always branched from a tagged `develop` branch.
 This is done for two reasons:

 * Development on the `master` branch can continue while the hotfix is being addressed.
-* A tagged `stable` branch still represents what is in production.
+* A tagged `develop` branch still represents what is in production.
 At the point in time where a hotfix is needed, there could have been multiple commits to `master` which would then no longer represent production.

 `<tbd number>` represents the Basecamp project to which Project Management will be tracked.

-* Must branch from: tagged `stable`
+* Must branch from: tagged `develop`
-* Must merge back into: `master` and `stable`
+* Must merge back into: `master` and `develop`
 * Branch naming convention: `hotfix-<tbd number>`

 #### Working with a hotfix branch